decyphertek-io/decyphertek/docs/Windows.md

 Windows
 --------

-Secure windows and install a package manager.
+Install a package manager and some basic security applications.

 Chocolately Install
 -------------------